 "Damn lucky they were close.
 Okay, I will wait here and brief the president."

 "Yes sir, his chopper is coming in now."

 Norris turned and watched the chopper land.
 A few seconds later the door opened and the Secret Service poured out before the president stepped out and looked around.
 He spotted Norris waiting and walked over.
 "Aggy, you going to tell me what the hell is going on?"

 "Sir, the UNIT choppers were en route when they received a distress call from a Special Agent Billings of the Secret Service."

 Jack's eyes got wide.
 "Where are they Aggy?"

-"In the infirmary.
+"In the sickbay.
 The good news is other than dehydration and malnourishment your mother is safe.
 I don't have an update on the rest of the family but I know Leo is in emergency surgery now."

 Jack nodded.
 "Leo is the best we have, I trust him."